Your questions about the world of standards and standardization

 What is a standard?

-- categories: Product specifications: dimensions, resistance, composition
+- Product specifications : dimensions, strength, composition

-approach enables companies to demonstrate their compliance with market expectations while facilitating international trade.
+This methodical approach enables companies to demonstrate their compliance with market expectations while facilitating international trade.

 What is a voluntary standard?

-Launched at the initiative of market players, a voluntary standard is a reference framework that aims to provide guidelines and technical or qualitative requirements for products, services, or practices that serve the public interest.
-It is the result of a consensual co-production between professionals and users who are involved in its development.
+Launched at the initiative of market players, the voluntary standard is a reference framework that aims to provide guidelines and technical or qualitative requirements for products, services, or practices that serve the public interest.
+It is the result of a consensual co-production between professionals and users who were involved in its development.
 Any organization may or may not use it and refer to it; this is why the standard is called voluntary.

 What is the purpose of a voluntary standard?